 Benefits After Getting Married and Stepkids

 Also, I’m trying my hardest to keep busy, but the kids are so little and don’t understand where Daddy is…do you have any resources that I can look into on how to help them cope during this time he is away.
-Its a total of 21 weeks.
+It’s a total of 21 weeks.
 That is like 1/2 a year 🙁 Thank you for your time!

-Generally, his pay will be updated with the next pay cycle but it can also depend on when the changes are made.
+Generally, his pay will be updated with the next pay cycle, but it can also depend on when the changes are made.
 For instance, if he updates Finance on the 12th of the month, it should kick in by the 1st of the next month.
-He needs to stay on top of it and make sure that all of his paperwork is processed in a timely manner.
+He needs to stay on top of it and ensure that all of his paperwork is processed promptly.

 Sesame Street has some good programs about dealing with separation.
-These actually deal with deployments but some of the tips should still help.
+These actually deal with deployments, but some of the tips should still help.

 Benefits After ETS or Discharge

 Since arriving at our second duty station they did not want to approve his school with deployment approaching which I do not understand because he could have completed a full semester and started a second semester before their deployment window opened.

 He mentioned we get BAH and unemployment for 6 months along with his school being paid for, but didn’t know about health insurance and due to the bad internet connection couldn’t elaborate further.
-Do you have information or know where I can find information about benefits for school, housing, insurance etc and the duration once they are honorably discharged?
+Do you have information or know where I can find information about benefits for school, housing, insurance, etc, and the duration once they are honorably discharged?
 Thank you very much for your help!

-I am assuming that he is being honorably discharged and this isn’t a med board or a retirement situation.
+I am assuming that he is being honorably discharged, and this isn’t a med board or a retirement situation.
 In that case, you will not have insurance benefits after he gets out.
-There is an option that is similar to COBRA where you can extend insurance coverage for up to 18 months, however, it is VERY expensive (about $2,000 a quarter last time I checked).
+There is an option that is similar to COBRA where you can extend insurance coverage for up to 18 months.
+However, it is VERY expensive (about $2,000 a quarter last time I checked).

 As far as school is concerned, if he has served his full enlistment, he would be eligible for full benefits under the GI Bill.
 If he has the Montgomery GI Bill, he will receive a monthly stipend while he is in school.
 He receives the same amount regardless of his school, expenses, location, etc.

 Live Together to Receive Benefits

 Where the BAH is based depends on if you have been sponsored to come with him.
-If the Army is allowing you to go, then the BAH will be based on his post no matter where you live.
+If the Army allows you to go, then the BAH will be based on his post no matter where you live.

 Benefits Without Getting Married and Life Insurance

-Would we need to be married make sure that would happen?
-We are both not really ready to get married but he said he will if we need to.
+Would we need to be married to make sure that would happen?
+We are both not really ready to get married, but he said he will if we need to.
 Or will the money go to his child automatically?

-He could name you as the beneficiary of his life insurance policy but you would not be eligible for other benefits unless you are married.
+He could name you as the beneficiary of his life insurance policy, but you would not be eligible for other benefits unless you are married.

 Pay & Allowances During Training

 Will the family get the entire BAS/BAH allowances?
-Will my husband be in the barracks for all of those training courses or will we need to budget for him to get an apartment?
+Will my husband be in the barracks for all of those training courses, or will we need to budget for him to get an apartment?
 Thanks so much for your assistance!

 During all training, the soldier is typically required to live in the barracks.
-With very long training programs (20+ weeks), the command will sometimes allow the soldier to live off post with family but it is not required and housing space will be provided.
+With very long training programs (20+ weeks), the command will sometimes allow the soldier to live off post with family, but it is not required, and housing space will be provided.